reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 1. In the **Data** pane, expand **FactSalesOrder**.
 Note that the columns you hid are no longer visible.

 1. Select **SalesTotal**.
 This will add the column to the **Report canvas**.
 Because the column is a numeric value, the default visual is a **column chart**.
-1. Ensure that the column chart on the canvas is active (with a gray border and handles), and then select **Category** from the **DimProduct** table to add a category to your column chart.
+1. Ensure that the column chart on the canvas is active (with a grey border and handles), and then select **Category** from the **DimProduct** table to add a category to your column chart.
 1. In the **Visualizations** pane, change the chart type from a column chart to a **clustered bar chart**.
 Then resize the chart as necessary to ensure that the categories are readable.

     ![Screenshot of the Visualizations pane with the bar chart selected.](./Images/visualizations-pane.png)